Vineet McCarty

-Rear Admiral Vineet McCarty is a serving Flag officer in the Indian Navy.
-He currently serves as the Flag Officer Commanding Western Fleet.
-He earlier served as India's Defence adviser at the Republic of Singapore with concurrent accreditation to the Philippines.
+Vice Admiral Vineet McCarty, AVSM is a serving Flag officer in the Indian Navy.
+He currently serves as the Deputy Chief of Integrated Defence Staff (Policy Planning & Force Development).
+He earlier served as the Controller Personnel Services, as the Commandant of Indian Naval Academy and as the Flag Officer Commanding Western Fleet.

 Naval career

 McCarty was commissioned into the Indian Navy on 1 July 1989.
 He is a specialist in gunnery.
 He was a part of the commissioning crew of the lead ship of her class of guided missile destroyers INS Delhi (D61).
-He later served as the gunnery officer of the ship.
-McCarty has served as the executive officer of a seaward defence patrol vessel and a guided missile vessel.
+He did his specialist tenures and served as the gunnery officer of the ship.
+He attended the Defence Services Staff College, Wellington in 2005.

-In his staff appointments, McCarty has served as the Command Plans officer at Headquarters Eastern Naval Command and as the Commodore (Naval Plans) at naval headquarters.
-He has served as the Training Commander at the Indian Naval Academy when it was based at Goa.
+McCarty served as the Training Commander at the Indian Naval Academy when it was based at Goa.
 He has also served as the directing staff at the Naval and Maritime Academy, Trincomalee, the naval academy of the Sri Lankan Navy.